 Board acceptance of Asset Management Plan by June 30, 2017.
 Implement Phase 1 of plan by December 31, 2018, and begin Phase 2 in 2019.
-Plan will include timeframe for future program milestones.
+Plan will include timeframe and anticipated costs for future program milestones.

 1C.
 Design and construct the Browns Valley Road Interceptor and any associated capacity enhancements at the West Napa Pump Station